rajkamalhm/jpmc/Assignment_2/README.md

   - Publish 500 messages to the source queue.
   - Get couple of messages from the source queue
   - Get couple of messages from the destination queue  to show that no messages exists in that queue yet.
-  - Create a shovel user and assign permissions in the shovel container.
+  - Create a shovel user named "shoveluser" and assign permissions in the shovel container.
-  - Create a shovel named "my-shovel" in shovel container and configure it to migrate messages from source to destination queue.
+  - Create a shovel named "my-shovel" with the shovel user credentials in shovel container and configure it to migrate messages from source to destination queue.
   - Get the status of the shovel.
   - Get couple of messages from the source queue to show that no messages exists in that queue because they have been migrated.
   - Get couple of messages from the destination queue to show that messages were migrated to this queue.